GOP White House hopefuls move forward as Trump considers run - WTMJ

 Associated Press

-WASHINGTON (AP) — Less than three months after former President Donald Trump left the White House, the race to succeed him is already beginning.
+WASHINGTON (AP) — Less than three months after former President Donald Trump left the White House, the race to succeed him atop the Republican Party is already beginning.

 Trump ended his presidency with such a firm grip on Republican voters that party leaders fretted he would freeze the field of potential 2024 candidates, delaying preparations as he teased another run.
 Instead, many Republicans with national ambitions are openly laying the groundwork for campaigns as Trump continues to mull his own plans.